rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

    - Do we keep the "incomplete" update flag?
 Otherwise how would a publisher indicate that a message was not complete.

+     - Thomas: We should keep this.

 1. Questions related to terminology:

    - Should we use the object terminology?
 This may be better than data node subtree, or the equivalent, and could be better than introducing *bags*?
+     - Holger: should try and use same terminology as existing YANG Push RFCs.

 1. Questions/issues related to the configuration model: